derek-dchu/derek-dchu.github.io/_posts/2014-10-07-quicksort-python-style.md

 When exploring a programming language, it is always a good idea to get familiar with syntax by implementing general data structures and algorithms.
 Quicksort is one of the best options.
 It is a practical and widely used sorting algorithm because of its excellent average complexity of [O(n log n)][bigO-notation].
 However, we also note that in the worst case, it has O(n^2) complexity, though this behavior is rare.

-Quicksort only has two basic operations which are swapping items and partitioning a section of the array.
+Quicksort only has two basic operations, which are swapping items and partitioning a section of the array.
 We will first implement these two operations and then put them into our final quicksort function.

 Swapping
 ----